-Example: At five (5) years of employment continuous service the rate will be $10/year.
+Example: At five (5) years of employment continuous service the rate will be $30/year.

 3. Longevity is computed from the first day of service and shall include the probationary period.
-Approved leaves of absences shall not constitute a break in service for the purpose of longevity pay.
+Approved leaves of absence shall not constitute a break in service for the purpose of longevity pay.

 3. "Continuous service" - Means the uninterrupted service of an employee with the Employer where no break in service occurs.